 Top 10 Whistler Restaurants: Where to Satisfy Your Craving

-Located north of Vancouver and ranked as a top ski resort, Whistler welcomes over 2 million visitors per year.
+Located north of Vancouver and a top ski resort, Whistler welcomes over 3 million visitors per year.
 Its mountain location provides an ideal place for year-round outdoor recreation, but everyone needs a break from the action, too.
 When it’s time to fill up, visitors find over 90 restaurants, cafes, lounges and bars.
-That’s a lot of options, so let’s narrow the search and look at the top Whistler restaurants.
+That’s a lot of options, so narrow the search and look at the top Whistler restaurants.

 Top 10 Whistler Restaurants: Dining Ideas and Hot Spots